Variability-finding in Rubin Data Preview 1 with LSDB: Methods and Results

-We have also found AT2024ahyy transient, discovered by YSE DECam with a single $i$-band detection $m_i(\mathrm{MJD}\ 60646.816) = 23.17\pm0.24$ \citep{2022TNSAN..24....1R,2025TNSTR.975....1M}.
+We have {also} found the transient AT2024ahyy ($\alpha = 52.89263$, $\delta=-28.41263$), discovered by the Young Supernova Experiment \citep[YSE;][]{2019ATel13330....1J} on Dark Energy Camera \citep[DECam;][]{2008SPIE.7014E..0ED} with a single $i$-band detection $m_i(\mathrm{MJD}\ 60646.816) = 23.17\pm0.24$ \citep{2022TNSAN..24....1R,2025TNSTR.975....1M}.
 After we adjust the DP1 DIA light curve so the pre-transient fluxes are zero, we find that it has 111 observations with signal-to-noise ratio larger than three.
-The first detection has ``direct" (non-DIA) $r$-band magnitude $m_r(\mathrm{MJD}\ 60646.062) = 22.56 \pm 0.05$.
-The light curve of the object is shown in Figure~\ref{fig:transient}.
+The first detection has ``direct" (non-DIA) $r$-band magnitude $m_r(\mathrm{MJD}\ 60646.062) = 22.56 \pm 0.05$. { The light curve of the object is shown in Figure~\ref{fig:transient}; as shown, the single DECam observation is consistent with the many observations available in DP1.